 I left Seattle at 10:48AM on Friday, headed east in a Jetta I’d rented that morning.
 This was my first rental car experience and boy was it a doozie.
 Actually, it wasn’t much of a doozie; it was simple as could be.
 The best part of it was the Jetta, which was zippy and white and seemed to enjoy driving fast, the latter point being one I wasn’t inclined to argue.
 After I picked her up we slid down Aurora and then hit I-90, turned left and soon the city was behind us.

 The day was beautiful and sunny and clear and we cruised across Lake Washington, from whose vantage I was able to see both Mt Rainier and Mt Baker.
-We passed through Issaquah ((Let me pause and note that I despise Issaquah.
+We passed through Issaquah Let me pause and note that I despise Issaquah.
 To me it is nothing more than a pus-filled zit seething on the face on our human experience.
 The iron stain lining Satan’s hitter.
-Insert any other images that might convey to you, dear readers, what a terrible, terrible place I find Issaquah to be)) and then began to climb until eventually we topped The Cascades and slipped over Snoqualmie pass.
+Insert any … Continue reading and then began to climb until eventually we topped The Cascades and slipped over Snoqualmie pass.

 The Jetta wanted to Go man go! like some jazz-&-amphetamine-addled character right out of Kerouac and in no time I found that she handled great at 95mph.
 I then thought about what a horrible start to my trip it would be to get a ticket for driving at 95pmh and I eased her back, a simple but unmistakable act that surely demonstrates how far from Kerouac I am.